Gosford

 Gosford was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Gosford has a high level of cultural diversity, with 30.8% of its population speaking a language other than English at home and 37.5% born overseas.
-Christianity is the main religion in Gosford, comprising 39.1% of people.
-Hinduism is overrepresented in Gosford, making up 7.9% of the population compared to the Greater Sydney average of 0.8%.
+Gosford's cultural diversity is marked by 30.8% of its residents speaking a language other than English at home, and 37.5% being born overseas.
+Christianity is the predominant religion in Gosford, with 39.1%.
+Hinduism stands out as overrepresented, comprising 7.9%, compared to Greater Sydney's 5.2%.

 Frequently Asked Questions - Diversity